Posts

 Image

 FIND POSTS BY CATEGORY The Beginning of the Industrial Revolution The theme of the following four sections of the blog is that innovation, not price competition, is the basis for understanding economic growth, competition, and analysis.
-Basic Concepts and Theory Market Behavior and Structure Market Dynamics and Information: How Markets Work Economic Theory and Markets There is beginning a historic change in future populations and their demographics.
+Basic Concepts and Theory Market Behavior and Structure Market Dynamics and Information: How Markets Work Economic Theory and Markets Corporate Strategies There is beginning a historic change in future populations and their demographics.
 This will interact with other variables and have a serious, maybe profound, effect on future economic growth.
-Demographics and Economics China Geopolitics and the Global Economy American Economic History Management The world seems to be in the midst of radical political and social change.
+Demographics and Economics Geopolitics and the Global Economy China American Economic History Management The world seems to be in the midst of radical political and social change.
 Where are we going?
 Can studying past periods and countries facing disrupting change help us navigate our times?
 Maybe.
-HISTORY American History World War I: The Beginning of the 20th Century The Roman Republic and America - Differences and...
+History American History World War I: The Beginning of the 20th Century The Roman Republic and Amer...